Learn About LIHEAP in Delaware

 If you need utility assistance in Delaware, it is a good idea to first review eligibility requirements that are associated with the DEAP program.
 These requirements primarily focus on household income, but there are also residency requirements that must be met in order to receive assistance.
 After reviewing requirements, you can expedite your application process by familiarizing yourself with the methods of application that are available to you and the documents that you must provide alongside the application.

-Types of LIHEAP Energy Assistance in Delaware
+Learn About Types of LIHEAP Energy Assistance in Delaware

 Delaware offers electric and heating assistance in the coldest and hottest months of the year to low income families that qualify for financial assistance.
 By providing utility assistance towards the cost of utilities during the harshest months of the year, the state has aided in the safeguard of the health and wellness of low income citizens, especially the most vulnerable of citizens.
 Studies show that vulnerable citizens, such as senior citizens, young children and disabled individuals, are far more likely to receive life threatening illnesses when temperatures rise too high or fall to low.